eswan18/workout-fe/README.md

 npm run docker-build
 ```

-Ro run the docker image.
+To run the docker image.
 You can then connect to the server at `localhost:3000`.

 ```bash
 npm run docker-run